zkemail/docusaurus/docs/email-tx-auth/architecture/command-templates.md

 # Command Templates

-Command templates are a crucial part of integrating the ZK Email Generic Relayer into your smart contracts.
-They define the structure of commands that can be sent via email and subsequently processed on-chain.

-## Understanding Command Templates

 **Command templates** define the syntax and parameters of the commands that can be sent via email to your smart contract.
 They consist of fixed strings and placeholders (matchers) that represent dynamic values.

+A **command** is a predefined function within the `EmailAuth.sol` smart contract or a related contract that can be invoked via email authentication.
+Commands represent specific actions or operations that can be executed on the blockchain when properly authorized through the email verification process.

 A command template consists of two main components that work together to define valid email commands: